There are a number of people who find this blog using the search term “how to be a comedian”.

 4. You should know how to review your stand-up comedy act for specific and targeted performance improvement — otherwise, it will take many, many more performances in order tighten, edit or determine that comedy material simply needs to be replaced.

-While there is much to know for those who want to know how to be a comedian — none of it is difficult if the comedy talent is there and an individual knows what they are doing.
+While there is much to know for those who want to know about how to be a comedian — none of it is difficult if the comedy talent is there (in most cases it is) and an individual knows what they are doing when it comes to creating a stand-up comedy routine that capitalizes on that talent.

 And because there are so many people who want to know how to be a comedian that are unwilling to learn what’s really involved or don’t have the baseline comedy talent needed — there are tremendous opportunities in stand-up comedy for those who do.